sal55/langs/compilem.md

 This goes through the other points and shows how they compare to my normal language.

-(The comparison is not exact as it is a little higher level with features are harder to implement, but this time they are worthwile.)
+(The comparison is not exact as it is a little higher level with features which may be harder to implement.)

 ### A Large Existing Code Base